Season of Advent at Brea Congregational UCC

 OUR FAITH IS OVER 2,000 YEARS OLD, OUR THINKING IS NOT.

 Located in North Orange County, Brea Congregational UCC (BCUCC) draws families from all over Orange and Los Angeles counties.
 Worship emphasizes the creative, transforming power of God, and the music is eclectic - from traditional organ music to acoustic guitar and jazz piano.
-Most services have an ASL interpreter.

 I was a stranger, and you welcomed me. - Matthew 25:35